Skip to main content

 “We don’t know where all the recipients got their degrees, but it’s safe to say that there probably aren’t many other schools that had multiple alumni win PECASE Awards this year,” said Karl Reid, dean of OSU’s College of Engineering, Architecture and Technology.
 “To have two of our graduates be among a total of 56 scientists and engineers recognized this year by the federal government as the nation’s top young researchers is a major achievement and tremendous source of pride for our entire college.”

-A native of Clarita, Okla., Bartels completed his bachelor’s degree at OSU in 1997.
-His ties to OSU and the School of Electrical and Computer Engineering, however, remain strong for personal reasons.
+A native of Clarita, Oklahoma, Bartels completed his bachelor’s degree at OSU in 1997.
+However, his ties to OSU and the School of Electrical and Computer Engineering remain strong for personal reasons.
 His wife, Malini, is a 1998 graduate of the School of Mechanical and Aerospace Engineering and the daughter of Rama and Gokula Ramakumar of Stillwater.
-Rama Ramakumar is PSO/Albrecht Naeter
+Rama Ramakumar is PSO/Albrecht Naeter Professor of electrical engineering and a 39-year member of the OSU faculty.

 MENUCLOSE